Our Values and Vision

 We value collaboration with others rather than doing our own thing and so we seek to strengthen existing alliances and forge new partnerships.

-Other things that we hope to be as a community are: loving, compassionate, hospitable, welcoming, people-centred, celebrators of diversity, listeners, eager to embrace change, creative, community-centred, contextual, communal, searching, insightful, trusting, serving and supportive.
+Other things that we hope to be as a community are: loving, compassionate, people-centred, celebrators of diversity, listeners, eager to embrace change, creative, contextual, searching, insightful, trusting, serving and supportive.

 Local Images that Challenge Us